shassard/for-elasticsearch-docs/docs/pa/index.md

 # Performance Analyzer

-Performance Analyzer is a REST API that allows you to query numerous performance metrics for your cluster, including aggregations of those metrics, independent of the Java Virtual Machine (JVM).
+Performance Analyzer is an agent and REST API that allows you to query numerous performance metrics for your cluster, including aggregations of those metrics, independent of the Java Virtual Machine (JVM).
 PerfTop is the default command line interface (CLI) for displaying those metrics.

 ![PerfTop screenshot](../images/perftop.png)